Countercultures are groups of people who attempt to challenge the prevailing cultural norms, assumptions, trends, or ideologies of a society.

 For instance, in the Indian subcontinent, Sufism interacted with the monistic Hindu traditions to give rise to a unique syncretic theology and devotional practice which became popular over much of what is now India, Pakistan, and Bangladesh.

 Perhaps one of the most instantly recognizable images of Sufi practice are the whirling dervishes of Iran.
-The 13th century Sufi mystic, Jalal ul Din Rumi ( or simply Rumi) enjoys a cult like status in 21st century popular culture.
+The 13th century Sufi mystic, Jalal ul Din Rumi ( or simply Rumi) enjoys a cult like status in 21st century popular culture (see more: pop culture examples).
 His quotes on the nature of life, love, and the divine being endlessly shared on the internet.

 As heterodox practitioners of their faith, Sufis historically faced persecution from Islamic orthodoxy, with many even labeling them heretics.